HAYDON AND URRY, LTD

 Details of Eragraph owned by Michael Rogge (Holland) (emails) (machine sold by by Early Technology: Monkton House, Old Craighall, Edinburgh Scotland).
 Photos provided by Early Technology

-Email from Michael.Bennett-Levy@virgin.net: permission to use photos of Haydon & Urry projector on Early Technology website: Early Technology, Monkton House, Old Craighall, Edinburgh Scotland.
+Email from Michael.Bennett-Levy@virgin.net: permission to use photos of Haydon & Urry projector on Early Technology website: Early Technology, Monkton House, Old Craighall, Edinburgh.

-Details and photos of the Eragraph owned by Eric Lange of Lobster Films , 13, rue Lacharrière, 75011 Paris (emails November 2005).
-This was the same machine owned by George Williams that was the subject of a letter that Mervyn Heard sent to Peter Williams in 1988.
+Details and photos of the Eragraph owned by Eric Lange of Lobster Films, 13, rue Lacharrière, 75011 Paris.
+This was the same machine owned by George Williams that was the subject of a letter Mervyn Heard sent to Peter Williams in 1988.

-Letter from Mervyn Heard to Peter Williams (July 7, 1988) re Haydon & Urry, Randall Williams, Richard Monte, and the Eragraph projector owned by the family of George Williams of King’s Lynn.
-Heard was in possession of the projector at that time and Karen Williams photographed it (copy provided by Randall Williams, Chellaston).
+Letter from Mervyn Heard to Peter Williams (July 7, 1988) re Haydon & Urry, Randall Williams, Richard Monte, and Eragraph projector owned by the family of George Williams of King’s Lynn.
+Heard was in possession of the projector at the time and Karen Williams took a photo of it (copy provided by Randall Williams, Chellaston, Derbyshire).

-Randall Williams (grandson of Randall Williams) a chartered engineer and one time of member of the Institution of Mechanical Engineers (MIME) who has leant his considerable knowledge about machines, mechanisms, construction methods, etc.
+Randall Williams (grandson of Randall Williams), a chartered engineer and one time of member of the Institution of Mechanical Engineers (MIME), who lent his considerable knowledge about machines, mechanisms, construction methods, etc.

 The Monte Williams Showmen